valerioedu/CERN-GSoC-Test/README.md

-# Save the final README.md content to a file for download

-readme_content = """# Lossy Floating-Point Compression: Warm-Up Exercise
+# Lossy Floating-Point Compression: Warm-Up Exercise

 This repository demonstrates a **lossy floating-point compression** technique by zeroing out a configurable number of least significant bits in the mantissa.
 We use three different distributions—**Gaussian**, **Uniform**, and **Exponential**—to generate test data and evaluate the compression’s effect on file sizes and statistical properties.